Skip to content

 It either uses a fabric substrate like nylon or polyester combined with metal or nothing but metal.
 Like fabric, it drapes and is easy to work with.
 You can add an adhesive to help hold it in place or hang it over the equipment you intend to protect.

-To increase effectiveness you can add an elastomer core to the fabric, but even with that addition, it is still among the weakest shield options available.
-For this reason, you should only use conductive fabrics when you only need a moderate amount of protection.
+To increase effectiveness, you can add an elastomer core to the fabric, but even with that addition, it is still among the weakest shield options available.
+For this reason, you should only use conductive fabrics when you only need moderate protection.

-If you are uncertain if foil tapes are the right solution for your EMI concerns, get a sample to try it out first.
-If you have any questions about our offerings, feel free to contact us anytime.
+If you are still determining if foil tapes are the right solution for your EMI concerns, or you have any questions about our offerings, feel free to contact us anytime.

 avatar